ncar-xdev/jupyter-forward/README.md

 Jupyter-forward simplifies the process of running `jupyter lab` on a remote machine by performing the following tasks on behalf of the users:

-1. Log into a remote cluster/resource via the SSH protocol.
+1. Logging into a remote cluster/resource via the SSH protocol.
-2. Launch Jupyter Lab on the remote cluster.
+2. Launching Jupyter Lab on the remote cluster.
-3. Port forward Jupyter Lab session back to your local machine.
+3. Port forwarding Jupyter Lab session back to your local machine.
 4. Opening the port forwarded Jupyter Lab session into your local browser.

 ## Installation